shanurAnsari/RewardCalculator/README.md

 7. use http://localhost:8080/customerReward/rewardPoints/{customerId} for calculating the reward points ex :http://localhost:8080/customerReward/rewardPoints/100
 8. Refer postman collection available in parent project directory with name "Reward points.postman_collection"
+9. New Entity and Controller added for implementing Create, Read, Update and Delete functionalities on User entity
+10. Junit tests also created for Create, Read, Update and Delete functionalities on User entity